Complaints about rental providers and agents

 Other offences

-- Trying to illegally evict you, for example by not first giving you a notice to vacate or applying to the Victorian Civil and Administrative Tribunal (VCAT) for a possession order to take back the property [section 91P]
+- Trying to illegally evict you – for example, by not first giving you a notice to vacate or applying to the Victorian Civil and Administrative Tribunal (VCAT) for a possession order to take back the property [section 91P]

 - Giving you a notice to leave without reasonable grounds [section 368A] and not telling VCAT about the notice [section 373]